Ellison Street Project

 The staff panel included Drew Pennywell, EDC Project Manager, Alex Philips, EDC Director, Mandy Clark, Director of Development Services and Aaron Russell, Public Works Director.
 The committee reviewed and scored the proposals and made a recommendation to City Council.

-What are the deal points of the partnership between the city and the developer?
+What were the deal points of the partnership between the city and the developer?

 • Property will be deeded to the developer.

-• Developer is responsible for development of the site.
+• Developer responsible for development of the site.

-• Developer will serve as the general contractor
+• Developer serve as the general contractor for the city.

-Why is the city deeding the property to the developer?
+Why did city deed the property to the developer?

-By deeding the property to the developer it allows the city to maintain a specific vision for the property.
-The property is a part of the incentive package, as it is difficult for developers to receive financing to build on land that they do not own.
+By deeding the property to the developer it allowed the city to maintain a specific vision for the property.
+The property was a part of the incentive package, as it is difficult for developers to receive financing to build on land that they do not own.
 It is also important to note that when property is owned by the city, there are no taxes paid on the property.
 By deeding the property to the developer, the developer will begin paying taxes on the property and the improvements.
 Which gives the city additional revenue.
-The city will see a return of 298% over a 15 years with the incentive package approved by City Council.
+The city estimates to see a return of 298% over a 15 years from when the incentive package was approved by City Council.

 What are the financial incentives the city is providing to the developer?